 Section 20 – Restrictions on Loans and Advances

-Section 21 – Control over Advances by RBI
+Section 21 – RBI’s Control Over Advances

 Section 22 – Licensing of Banking Companies